-SUBJECT Year 10 Core Mathematics - Preparation for General Mathematics CORE/ELECTIVE Core LENGTH Full-year PREREQUISITE Satisfactory completion of Year 9 Core Mathematics Course.
+SUBJECT TITLE Core Mathematics - Preparation for General Mathematics CORE/ELECTIVE Core LENGTH Year Long subject PREREQUISITE Satisfactory completion of Year 9 Core Mathematics Course.
 HOD discretion with High Achieving students in the Year 9 Core Mathematics Course.
-DESCRIPTION This program of study is designed to meet the outcomes listed in the current Australian Curriculum document for Year 10.
+SUBJECT DESCRIPTION This program of study is designed to meet the outcomes listed in the current Australian Curriculum document for Year 10.
 By the end of Year 10, students recognise the connection between simple and compound interest.
 They solve problems involving linear equations and inequalities.
 They make the connections between algebraic and graphical representations of relations.
 Students solve surface area and volume problems relating to composite solids.
 They recognise the relationships between parallel and perpendicular lines.
 Students apply deductive reasoning to proofs and numerical exercises involving plane shapes.
 They compare data sets by referring to the shapes of the various data displays.
 They describe bivariate data where the independent variable is time.
 Students describe statistical relationships between two continuous variables.
 They evaluate statistical reports.
 Students expand binomial expressions and factorise monic quadratic expressions.
 They find unknown values after substitution into formulas.
 They perform the four operations with simple algebraic fractions.
 Students solve simple quadratic equations and pairs of simultaneous equations.
 They use triangle and angle properties to prove congruence and similarity.
 Students use trigonometry to calculate unknown angles in right-angled triangles.
-Students list outcomes for multi-step chance experiments and assign probabilities for these experiments.
-They calculate quartiles and inter-quartile ranges.
-ASSESSMENT Response to stimulus tests, written research task.
-INDICATIVE COST To be determined.
+They calculate quartiles and interquartile ranges.
+ASSESSMENT OVERVIEW Response To Stimulus Tests, Written Research Task.
+COST To be determined.
 LINK TO SENIOR SUBJECTS Successful completion of this course of study will enable enrolment in the Senior subject of General Mathematics.

-SUBJECT Year 10 Extension Mathematics - Preparation for Mathematical Methods CORE/ELECTIVE Core LENGTH Full-year PREREQUISITE Satisfactory completion of Year 9 Extension Mathematics course.
+SUBJECT TITLE Extension Mathematics - Preparation for Mathematical Methods CORE/ELECTIVE Core LENGTH Year Long subject PREREQUISITE Satisfactory completion of Year 9 Extension Mathematics course.
 HOD discretion with High Achieving students in the Year 9 Core Mathematics course.
-DESCRIPTION This program of study is designed to accelerate those students who demonstrate an aptitude for mathematics.
+SUBJECT DESCRIPTION This program of study is designed to accelerate those students who demonstrate an aptitude for mathematics.
 By the end of Year 10, students expand and factorise monic quadratic expressions and find unknown values after substitution into formulas.
 They represent relations on the Cartesian plane and solve linear and quadratic equations.
 They make connections between simple and compound interest.
 Students list outcomes, assign and determine probabilities for chance experiments and investigate independent events.
-They construct box- plots and compare data sets.
+They construct box-plots and compare data sets.
 Students investigate and describe statistical relationships and evaluate statistical reports.
 Students solve problems involving volume and surface area of a range of prisms and apply reasoning to proofs and numerical exercises.
 They apply trigonometry to solve right-angled triangle problems.
 Concepts studied include indices and surds, advanced analytical geometry, applications of area & volume in the real world, quadratics, rational expressions, advanced trigonometry, introduction to concepts such as matrices, and complex numbers.

-ASSESSMENT Short-Response Exams for Term 1, Term 3 and end of year.
+ASSESSMENT OVERVIEW Short-Response Exams for Term 1, Term 3 and end of year.
 End of year exam will cover the content covered in Year 10.
 Exams will consist of two components that will be Technology Assisted and Technology Free.
 Problem solving project will be given for Term 2.
-INDICATIVE COST There will be a cost associated with this subject (outside the SRS scheme).
+COST Textbook hire + Non-CAS Graphics calculator.
+Calculator can be hired through school for \$25/year or purchased outright.
+The model used by school is the TI Nspire CX (Non-CAS) Graphics calculator.
 LINK TO SENIOR SUBJECTS Successful completion of this course of study will enable enrolment in the Senior subjects of General Mathematics and Mathematical Methods.
 Enrolment in Specialist Mathematics is dependent on student ability and interest and this may require a further interview with the Head of Department - Mathematics.